 After only a few months with this new company structure, Bommer began creating her newest work SEPIA.
 The piece departs from Bommer’s signature comedic tone, for a more dramatic work centered around powerfully evolving sea creature characters.
 SEPIA premiered at the Suzanne Dellal Center for Dance and Theater in 2016, and has since been presented in an immersive adaptation in NYC.
 In addition to this work, the company continues to tour internationally, with repertory out of NYC and Israel, most recently visiting South Korea, Russia, and Poland.
 In the US, Bommer has shared her work at Jacob’s Pillow on Broadway at The New Victory Theater, and at Battery Dance Festival.
 Currently the company is a residency artist at Lehman College through the CUNY Dance Initiative, and Bommer continues to spread her contemporary dance technique throughout the world with her choreography, cross continental company, and educational programming in both NYC and Israel.

-1994 Develops the Nadine Bommer Dance Academy for excelling dance students
+1994 Found the Nadine Bommer Dance Academy for excelling dance students.

 1995 Founds the Nadine Bommer Dance company.

 1996 – 1999 Wins 1st and 2nd places in the European Choreography Competition, Freiburg, Germany.

 1999 Establishes the Nadine Bommer Dance Festival for Creative Development, for dance students.

 2002 Festival for Young Choreographers, established by Nadine Bommer to develop creativity among dance students.